RhymeForge ยท Word page

 Additive & subtractive

-Storyline alone, storylines in the chorus โ€” the song builds the consonant in.
+Storyline alone, aligned in the chorus โ€” the song builds the consonant in.

 Assonance

-Storyline at the line's beginning, moralize at its end, same vowel humming through both.
+Storyline at the line's beginning, admire at its end, same vowel humming through both.

 Consonance

-Storyline and carillon share the closing shape, even when the vowels disagree.
+Storyline and afternoon share the closing shape, even when the vowels disagree.

 Why storyline rhymes the way it does

 Storyline is three-syllable, its rhyme-relevant vowel sitting on a long-i vowel that opens the mouth, then it lets the line ring through a nasal.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 87, assonance 9,584, and consonance 5.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 124 matches, family rhymes 50, additive and subtractive together 344, assonance 3,854, and consonance 1441.
+That's a generous landscape on both axes.
+A song can stay in strict rhymes across a verse without repeating itself, then drop into family rhymes for the bridge.
 Practical guidance: read the song aloud and listen for where a slant would tighten the line.
 Strict rhymes are the structural skeleton; the slant columns are where the personality of the lyric lives.
 With storyline, the slant work is doing more weight-bearing than it looks.

 More songwriting tools